Indiana Dunes National Park: Recreation

 The park contains 15 mi of beaches, as well as sand dunes, bogs, marshes, swamps, fens, prairies, rivers, oak savannas, and woodland forests.
 The park is also noted for its singing sands.
 More than 350 species of birds have been observed in the park.
 It has one of the most diverse plant communities of any unit in the U.S. National Park System with 1418 vascular plant species including 90 threatened or endangered ones.
 The Indiana Dunes area is unique in that it contains both Arctic and boreal plants (such as the bearberry) alongside desert plants (such as the prickly pear cactus).

 First-time visitors to the park often go to the Dorothy Buell Memorial Visitor Center at U.S. Route 20 and Indiana Route 49, near Porter.
 This center offers standard visitor-center amenities, including a video, brochures, hands-on exhibits, and a gift shop.
 It is free to the general public.

 Camping is available at the Dunewood Campground on U.S. Route 12.
 The campground includes an RV dump station and two loops of trailer accessible sites (some with pull-through drives).
 All sites have grills, a picnic table, and access to restrooms with running water and showers.
 There are a limited number of walk-in sites in the Douglas Loop.

 The park provides opportunities for bird watching, camping, 45 mi of hiking, fishing, swimming, horseback riding, and cross-country skiing.
 Cycling is available on the Calumet Trail, a crushed limestone multiuse trail which runs through the eastern section of the park, providing access to Indiana Dunes State Park, as well as to the communities of Beverly Shores; the Town of Pines; and Mount Baldy on the edge of Michigan City, Indiana.
 The Great Marsh Trail opened in 2010 with an accessible, paved section usable by wheelchairs opening in fall 2012.
 The trail is off Broadway in the east end of the park.
 The park has about 2 million visits a year.
 Rules state not to feed any of the wildlife, including seagulls, deer, or raccoons.
 Collecting crinoid fossils on the beach is strictly prohibited.
 Possession or use of a metal detector is also prohibited – as in all national parks.

-Rangers provide free walks and talks throughout the park on a regular basis.
-The Singing Sands, the official newspaper of the national park is published semi-annually with a listing of Ranger lead activities.
+Interpretation (interp.) employees provide free walks and talks throughout the park on a regular basis.
+The Singing Sands, the official newspaper of the national park is published semi-annually with a listing of Interp.- lead activities.
 Events in 2013, showed that on large dunes unexpected sink holes may develop.
 Scientists concluded these are caused by buried trees that eventually decay causing cavities.